 Welcome to Buffalo Communications Inc.

-TalkingPointz is the research and media brand of Buffalo Communications Inc. Buffalo offers a variety of professional services related to enterprise communications and IoT.
+TalkingPointz is the research and media brand of Buffalo Communications Inc. Buffalo offers a variety of professional services related to enterprise communications.

 - Story Development: Buffalo can help develop your story – be it a media story, a brand story, or road map story.

 - Consulting: Buffalo offers consulting services for strategy, business development, and product management strategies.

 - Webinars: Explanation and tutorials on industry trends.

 - Keynote Presentations: See if you can find the Seinfeld reference in these custom and informative presentations.